San Francisco–Oakland Bay Bridge: The Bridge Railway

+Emperor Norton plaque and relocation

+In 1872, the San Francisco entrepreneur and eccentric Emperor Norton issued three proclamations calling for the design and construction of a suspension bridge between San Francisco and Oakland via Yerba Buena Island (formerly Goat Island).
+A 1939 plaque honoring Emperor Norton for the original idea for the Bay Bridge was dedicated by the fraternal society E Clampus Vitus and was installed at The Cliff House in February 1955.
+In November 1986, in connection with the bridge's 50th anniversary, the plaque was moved to the Transbay Terminal, the public transit and Greyhound bus depot at the west end of the bridge in downtown San Francisco.
+When the terminal was closed in 2010, the plaque was placed in storage.
+It was placed at the Salesforce Transit Center in September 2019 but vandalized in late 2020.
+In February 2021, it was removed from the center and restored.
+Now, it's displayed in a bar called Molloy's Tavern.

+1960s–2010s

-Roadway plan
+Roadway retrofit

 Until the 1960s, the upper deck (58 ft wide between curbs) carried three lanes of traffic in each direction and was restricted to automobiles only.
 The lower deck carried three lanes of truck and bus traffic, with autos allowed, on the north side of the bridge.
-In the 1950s traffic lights were added to set the direction of travel in the middle lane, but there still remained no divider.
+In the 1950s, traffic lights were added to set the direction of travel in the middle lane, but there still remained no divider.
 Two interurban railroad tracks on the south half of the lower deck carried the electric commuter trains.
-In 1958 the tracks were replaced with pavement, but the reconfiguration to what the traffic eventually became did not take place until 1963.
+In 1958, the tracks were replaced with pavement, but the reconfiguration to what the traffic eventually became did not take place until 1963.

 The Federal highway on the bridge was originally a concurrency of U.S. Highway 40 and U.S. Highway 50.
 The bridge was re-designated as Interstate 80 in 1964, and the western ends of U.S. 40 and U.S. 50 are now in Silver Summit, Utah, and West Sacramento, California, respectively.

-The off-ramp for Treasure Island and Yerba Buena Island is unusual in that it is on the left-hand side in the eastbound direction.
-This off ramp presents an unusual hazard – drivers must slow within the normal traffic flow and move into a very short off-ramp that ends in a short radius turn left turn; accordingly, a 15 MPH advisory is posted there.
-The turn has been further narrowed from its original design by the installation of crash pads on the island side.
-Eastbound and westbound on-ramps are on the usual right-hand side, but these do not have dedicated merge lanes, forcing drivers to await gaps in traffic and then accelerate from a stop sign to traffic speeds in a short distance.
-In 2016, a new on-ramp and off-ramp to Treasure Island were opened in the western direction on the right-hand side of the roadway, replacing the left-hand side off-ramp in that direction.